MineTheCube/MojangAPI/README.md

 ## Methods

-To see all methods available, open the file `mojang-api.php`.
+To see all methods available, open the file `mojang-api.class.php`.

 ## Usage